MK-986123/MOD-BIOS-ROG-STRIX-Z790-A-GAMING-WIFI-D4-ASUS-0812/README.md

 8. PRESS the bios CMOS erase button above it for good measure once you hear the fans roar to life.

-9. Enter BIOSUEFI.
+9. Enter BIOS.
 Press F7.
 Or Press ADVANCED MODE.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Enjoy you bios TWEAKER.
 Tweak away and I will not take any responsibilty for any issues you may run into.
 These are OFF for a good reason.
-Most cannot comprehend their value or function.
-Lucky for us, I learned BIOS UEFI modding over trial and error, and 3 bricked systems later (fixed by CH341A programmer)
-I also have tested this, for at least a month, initially with BIOS build 0700~ something, and later modded this 0812 build.
+I also have tested this, for at least 3 months, initially with BIOS build 0700~ something, and later modded this 0812 build.
 ALL RAN without issues; as long as you know how to reset CMOS in the event your system doesn't like your configuration settings.
+Keep bios backups.
-Keep bios backups, BUT DO NOT RESTORE old bios settings saved.
-Most likely the BIOS firmware won't even allow you; for good measure. "wrong board" error, thank you for saving countless lives.
-I mean boards.
-Hero.
+DO NOT RESTORE old bios settings saved.

-Anyways, feel free to tweak anything and reupload.
+Feel free to tweak anything and reupload.
 I don't care for credit.
 I did this for self hobby and my own interest.
-I had no intention of satisfying yours... but you're lucky I thought of you, yes, you.
-And my desire to release my build.. initialized and booted successfully.

-Enjoy and ASUS IS THE SOLE OWNER of the bios by any measure, no matter how many mods you or I make.
-They deserve all the credit here.
-Thank you.
-:) <3
+#Tweakallthethings
+@Modifyyourlife